cloudify-cosmo/cloudify-rest-docs/content/_deployments.md

 * `force`: Specifies whether to force deployment deletion even if there are existing live nodes for it, or existing installations which depend on it.
   Default: false
+* `recursive`: Also delete all service deployments that use the selected deployment as their environment.
+  Default: false

 ### Response
 No content - HTTP code 204.